History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Marvellous Decorated Gothic east window

-Other highlights include the extraordinary Brougham Triptych, found in St. Wilfred's Chapel.
-The ornate triptych is Flemish work, dating to the 16th century.
-Also within the Cathedral is an exhibit on ‘Christianity in Cumbria’, which traces the long history of the Christian religion in the area, from the days of the earliest Celtic missionaries from Ireland.
+Also within the Cathedral is an exhibit on ‘Christianity in Cumbria’, which traces the long history of the Christian religion in the area, from the days of the earliest Celtic missionaries from Ireland. another treasure is the richly carved Salkeld Screen, so named because it bears the carved initials of Lancelot Salkeld, Dean of Carlisle from 1541.
+At the top of the screen are twelve carved heads, some dressed in Roman style.

 About Carlisle Cathedral